 The reader consensus is that Flim and Flam have well and truly crossed this horizon by kidnapping Apple Bloom.

-Long comment threads in 'At the Grand Galloping Gala' reveal that some folks think that fic includes moral event horizons for Viceroy Night Light (who delayed reconstruction funding to Ponyville because he hates Trixie), the Court as a whole (who tolerates this), and/or Trixie (who RDD has implied will use the Truth is a Scourge potion on the entire Court and force them all to reveal all their secrets, which would be hypocritical, since that act itself is highly illegal and borders on treason but she intends to do it to protest the illegal dealings of the Court).
+Long comment threads in 'At the Grand Galloping Gala' reveal that some folks think that fic included moral event horizons for Viceroy Night Light (who delayed reconstruction funding to Ponyville because he hates Trixie), the Court as a whole (who tolerates this), and/or Trixie (who RainbowDoubleDash implied would use the Truth is a Scourge potion on the entire Court and force them all to reveal all their secrets, which would be hypocritical, since that act itself is highly illegal and borders on treason but she intends to do it to protest the illegal dealings of the Court).

 Given she's a corrupt, scheming, greedy ass long before we meet her, it's hard to tell when Puissance actually crossed the line, but a good contender in Ice Hearts is threatening to forcibly separate Ditzy and Dinky, even claiming to spoil (read: effectively brainwash) Dinky so hard she'd forget her mother.